-The ETSU Psychiatry Residency Program seeks to produce well-trained psychiatrists capable of working in academic, state, federal, private, and rural sectors of choosing to pursue further subspecialty training.
+The ETSU Psychiatry Residency Program seeks to produce well-trained psychiatrists capable of working in academic, state, federal, private and rural sectors or alternatively, choosing to pursue further sub-specialty training.

-If you would like to explore if our program is the right fit for you, then please feel free to contact us.
+If you wish to explore if our program is the right fit for you, please feel free to contact us.

 Psychiatry Residency Program Director